 Love your Big Easy as much I love mine?
 Check out my Big Easy Add-Ons page and my free Big Easy eCookbook!

-Spiral Ham on the Char-Broil Big Easy
+Honey-Glazed Ham on the Char-Broil Big Easy

-Fire up your Char-Broil Big Easy.
+- Fire up your Big Easy.

 - Remove the ham from the packaging and place on a large piece of foil.
 Place it like you would in the Big Easy basket.
 Larger hams will have to be stood on edge.

 - Combine the remaining ingredients in a small saucepan over medium heat.
 Pour or brush HALF of the glaze over the ham, getting some of the glaze in between the ham slices.
 Keep the remaining glaze warm over low heat.